RibbonCommunications/sbc_aws_cloudformation/supported/README.md

     meet the requirements needed for SBCs for real-time communications.

 > To accomplish switchover times closer to 2 seconds Ribbon added an HA
-> Front-End (HFE) to our AWS architecture solution to host the Elastic
+> Front End to our AWS architecture solution to host the Elastic IP.
-> IP.
 >
-> The High-Availability Front-End (HFE) is a lightweight instance with
+> The High Availability Front End (HFE) is a lightweight instance with
 > minimal processes used to forward packets from Public IP addresses to
 > private IP addresses on the SBC.
 With the HFE, the public IP and
 > secondary IP address of the active and standby SBC instances are